-Floyd And Conor To Take Home Over $100 Million After Tonight’s Fight– Win Or Lose
+Floyd And Conor To Take Home More Than $100 Million After Tonight’s Fight — Win Or Lose

-Floyd Mayweather and Conor McGregor are expected to collected huge stacks of money for tonight’s fight whether they win or lose.
+Floyd Mayweather and Conor McGregor are expected to collect huge stacks of money for tonight’s fight whether they win or lose.

 According to ESPN, Mayweather is guaranteed to get at least $100 million while McGregor’s purse is around $30 million.